intuition-dev/INTUITION2/SETUP.md

 You can choose a commercial vendor to setup and co-host your Meta admin/build environments, or just use the open-source version.

-To install the open source version ollow these videos or the instructions below.
+To install the open source version follow these videos or the instructions below.

 Part 1: https://youtube.com/watch?v=QkKb4Eyf55Q